-For those that do decide to drink, it is strongly advised that you avoid alcohol in the first three months of your pregnancy.
+It is strongly advised that you avoid alcohol in the first three months of your pregnancy for those who do decide to drink.
 After this, you should strictly limit your intake to no more than a single unit once or twice a week.

 If you were drinking heavy amounts of alcohol before you realised you were pregnant, seek medical advice from a GP or midwife, especially if you are experiencing withdrawal symptoms from drinking excessively.

 - – Stillbirth